CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/07-Load-Balancing-methods.md

 ### **Task 3: Change and experience Load Balancing methods**

 #### **A**.
-While creating WVD-HP-01 host pool we selected load blalancing method as *Breadth first*, now we are going to log into both the the session hosts created inside the WVD-HP-01 host pool and see the user distribution.
+While creating WVD-HP-01 host pool we selected load balancing method as *Breadth-first*, now we are going to log into both the session hosts created inside the WVD-HP-01 host pool and see the user distribution.

 >**Note:** You are already logged into WVD-HP-01-DAG using WVDUser01 when you performed ***Exercise 11, Task 2, Step 20***, if that session is closed then visit `aka.ms/wvdarmweb` and click on WVD-HP-01-DAG and login with *WVDUser-01* credentials.

-1. In your local machine go to **Start** and search for **Remote desktop** and open the application with exact icon as shown below.
+1. In your local machine go to **Start** and search for **Remote desktop** and open the application with the exact icon as shown below.

    ![ws name.](media/137.png)